heckwo/EliteMobs/README.md

 ## Context

 This mod was extracted from Ordain (Spence's larger V Rising mod).
-The identical stat modification pattern used in AscensionZones (another mod) ran for 6 months with zero corruption — but AZ only does value-writes, never adds/removes components.
+The identical stat modification pattern used in AscensionZones (another unpublished mod) ran for 6 months with zero corruption — but AZ only does value-writes, never adds/removes components.
 The elite system does both.